playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 <!-- tabs:end -->

-Here, we're telling each respective framework to simply log the value of `date` to the console once the component is rendered for the first time.
+Here, we're telling each respective framework to simply log the value of `dateStr` to the console once the component is rendered for the first time.

 > Wait, "for the first time"?

 Yup!
 React, Angular, and Vue all are capable of updating (or, re-rendering) when they need to.

-For example, let's say you want to show `date` to a user, but then later in the day the time switches over.
-While you'd have to handle the code to keep track of the time, **the respective framework would notice that you've modified the values of `date` and re-render the component to display the new value**.
+For example, let's say you want to show `dateStr` to a user, but then later in the day the time switches over.
+While you'd have to handle the code to keep track of the time, **the respective framework would notice that you've modified the values of `dateStr` and re-render the component to display the new value**.

 While the method each framework uses to tell _when_ to re-render is different, they all have a highly stable method of doing so.